wso2/docs-is/en/asgardeo/docs/references/jarm.md

             <code>response_mode</code>
         </th>
         <td>
             Specifies how the authorization information should be returned to the client.
-By default, the following response modes are supported in WSO2 Identity Server:
+By default, the following response modes are supported in Asgardeo:
             <ul>
                 <li><code>query</code></li>
                 <li><code>fragment</code></li>